Secure Web Console Access (HTTP/S)

 </Connector>

 Change the certificateKeystorePassword attribute value to the keystore secret obtained from Configuration->Certificates->Lookup Key Store Secret.
 Ensure the certificateKeystoreFile path is correct.
-Usual paths are as follows: C:\ProgramData\MailArchiva\ROOT\mailarchivacerts
+The default values are C:\ProgramData\MailArchiva\ROOT\mailarchivacerts (Windows) and /etc/opt/mailarchiva/ROOT/conf/mailarchivacerts (Linux).

 MailArchiva V8+